omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 have to be base64 encoded, then represented as UTF-16, which would be about 3x the size on top of the original content, which is already present in both processes.
-Data passed this way includes any queried results (in pickle format), and in the other direction, the data to plot on native widgets, or the raw pixel data rendered by Matplotlib.
+Data passed this way includes any queried results (in pickle format), and in the other direction, the data to plot on native plot widgets, or the raw pixel data rendered by Matplotlib.

 Many other kinds of information, like GUI events or smaller pieces of data (like